 The Pitch: ideas to positively change research culture

 This competition is an exclusive opportunity to pitch an idea or scheme to improve research culture in the UK and potentially receive a small grant to support its implementation.
-Submitted ideas will be shortlisted and the groups or individuals behind the top three will be invited to pitch them on stage at the Research culture: changing expectations.
-A panel of judges will challenge and probe the ptiches before deciding whether the award a small grant to support its implementation.
-Find full details on how to enter the competition.
+Submitted ideas will be shortlisted and the groups or individuals behind the top three will be invited to pitch them on stage at the Research culture: Changing expectations event.
+A panel of judges will challenge and probe the pitches before deciding whether to award a small grant to support its implementation.

 Confirmed speakers include:

 - Professor Jim Al-Khalili OBE FRS (theoretical physicist, author and broadcaster)

 - Dr Eugenia Cheng (Scientist In Residence at the School of the Art Institute of Chicago)

 - Dr Margaret Heffernan (author of Beyond Measure: the big impact of small changes)

 - Liz Nicholl CBE (Chief Executive, UK Sport)

 - Dr Adam Rutherford (presenter of BBC's Inside Science)

 - Robert-Jan Smits (Open Access Envoy of the European Commission)